prismray/Facebook_Data_Viz/README.md

 **B.** Visualizing and comparing most active months and years on Facebook by analyzing comments activity

 **C.** We can comment on photos, videos, posts or reply to others comments.
 We were curious to find out if we are more likely to comment on photos, videos, posts or reply to others comments.
-So the third visualization is an area chart of Ribo and Aash comments acitivity over time
+So the third visualization is an area chart of Ribo and Aash comments activity over time.

 **D.** Heat Map representing the most active time and day of the week on Facebook, in terms of likes and comments for Aash and Ribo